Adalab/modulo-3-evaluacion-final-amandapalma/README.md

 This is my **Rick & Morty character browser**, done as an evaluation exercise in [Adalab](https://adalab.es/).

-The project consists in developing a web application to filter and find the information related to the characters of Rick & Morty comic / serie.
+The project consists of developing a web application to filter and find the information related to the characters of Rick & Morty comic / serie.
 Other functionalities are also added.
 Take a look and discover them!

 The web application is developed with :crystal_ball: [React](https://reactjs.org/), and stylized with :sparkles: [CSS-Sass](https://sass-lang.com/).